2-8-4: Australia

 The Western Australian K-class was a class of 2-8-4T steam locomotives of the Western Australian Government Railways (WAGR).
 Between 1893 and 1898, the WAGR took delivery of 24 of these locomotives from Neilson and Company.
 They entered service on the Eastern Railway between Midland Junction and Northam.
 In 1900, during the Second Boer War, the Imperial Military Railways experienced a shortage of locomotives and six more new K class locomotives destined for the WAGR were diverted to South Africa, where they were known as the Western Australians.

 The South Australian Railways also operated 2-8-4s.
 Fleet construction commenced in 1930 and by the end of 1943, seventeen locomotives were in service on the gauge system.
 The design of these locomotives was based on American practices.
-After they were withdrawn from service by 1958, they were all scrapped.
+After they were withdrawn from service by 1958, they were all scrapped and did not survive into preservation.

 Austria

 The heavy Class 214 1’D2′ (2–8–4) two-cylinder simple expansion express passenger locomotive was developed in Austria in 1927.
 It was designed by engineers of the Floridsdorf Werke and was the largest Austrian steam locomotive and the most powerful Berkshire type to run in Europe.
 Designed for the West railway express train service, they were to be used to haul 580-ton express trains from Wien Westbahnhof in Vienna over 317 km to Salzburg.
 This mainline has three approximately 11.3 km banks with gradients between 1 in 91 and 1 in 125.

 Two prototypes were built, a two-cylinder and three-cylinder version.
 When tested, the two-cylinder version proved to be superior to the three-cylinder Class 114 version, and eventually twelve more two-cylinder Class 214 locomotives were built.
 In 1936, No. 214.13 reached a speed of 156 km/h, the highest speed ever attained by an Austrian steam locomotive.
 The regular speed limit was 120 km/h.